-Organizations that value employee engagement have much to gain by adopting a no-layoff policy.
+Organizations that value employee engagement has much to gain by adopting a no-layoff policy.
 This game-changing, people policy assures employees that the organization will not issue pink slips when the economy goes south.
-A no-layoff policy provides one more competitive advantage for best places to work.
+A no-layoff policy provides one more competitive advantage for being a Best Places to Work business..

-There are managers who believe surviving employees should be happy to keep their jobs.
+Some managers believe surviving employees should be happy to keep their jobs.
 Those surviving employees, however, have developed important bonds with coworkers.
 It is emotionally difficult for survivors to see laid-off workers go.
 Survivors may be relieved to have avoided a pink slip, yet are afraid they might be next.
 Similar to departing employees, surviving employees may begin networking too.

 Layoffs are tough on leaders.
-Fielding questions from surviving employees and facing he predictable drop in post-layoff productivity, leaders must deal with the added stress of an already difficult time.
+Fielding questions from surviving employees and facing the predictable drop in post-layoff productivity, leaders must deal with the added stress of an already difficult time.

 When leaders are required to lay off their employees, they may begin to question their organization’s core values; internalizing the conflict between treating people well and protecting the organization’s interests.

 Customers like to establish working relationships with organization representatives over time.
 For that reason, turnover can damage customer service.
 When an employee knows your customer well, s/he delivers goods and services more effectively.
-It is hard to put a price on the loss of goodwill when familiar employees suddenly disappear.
+It is difficult to assign a price to the loss of goodwill when familiar employees suddenly disappear.

-Rarely, does a layoff save an organization money.
-After paying severance, outplacement assistance, and retention bonuses for key survivors not to abandon ship, when will the organization begin experiencing a cost savings?
-Add into the mix lost productivity, disengaged employees, employee relations issues, leader burnout, and customer dissatisfaction, the recession could be over before the cost savings really starts to kick-in.
+Rarely does a layoff save an organization money.
+After paying severance, outplacement assistance, and retention bonuses for key survivors not to abandon ship, when will the organization begin experiencing cost savings?
+Add into the mix lost productivity, disengaged employees, employee relations issues, and the recession could be over before the cost savings start to kick in.